jduarte/immortus/README.md

 `Immortus` tracks ActiveJob job's status by employing a tracking strategy based on ActiveJob callbacks and lets you handle it on your UI through Javascript.

-You can use one of our pre-implemented tracking strategy or create your own.
+You can use one of our pre-implemented tracking strategies or create your own.

 Currently `Immortus` uses Long Polling to verify job status.
+Web Sockets support is on the [ROADMAP](./docs/ROADMAP.md).

 ### When should I use Immortus